Mist Mountain Hot Springs via Eagle Ridge | A HUGE Misadventure

 Trekking Across Eagle Ridge’s Peaks

 Eagle Ridge should really be called “the hike that never ends,” because oh my god this hike never ends.
 Since I hadn’t planned on taking the Eagle Ridge route I didn’t look into this route too much.
-But apparently there are 3 major peaks you’ll need to cross over before finding the Mist Mountain hot springs – who knew!
+But apparently there are 3 minor peaks you’ll need to cross over before finding the Mist Mountain hot springs – who knew!

 Major as in a decent amount of elevation gain – there isn’t anything technical about this hike (besides the scramble up Eagle Ridge).